 Preventing bedwetting in your child involves a combination of practical strategies and lifestyle changes.
 Here are some tried-and-true tips that can help:

 • Bathroom Routine: Establish a consistent bathroom routine by making sure your child uses the toilet before bed and first thing in the morning.
-This simple step can make a big difference.
 Incorporating bathroom trips into their nightly routine ensures their bladder is empty before sleep.
-Sometimes 2 trips to the toilet which can happen at the start of getting ready for bed and then again just before sleep can ensure that the bladder is properly emptied.
+Sometimes, two trips to the toilet—one at the start of getting ready for bed and another just before sleep—can ensure the bladder is properly emptied.

 • Bladder Training: Ensure your child is filling up and emptying their bladder frequently and not holding onto urine.

 • Positive Reinforcement: Use a reward system for areas such as going to the toilet before bed and drinking enough during the day.
-However I would recommend staying away from rewarding dry nights.
+However, it is best to avoid rewarding dry nights.
 Positive reinforcement can boost your child’s confidence and motivation.

 Additionally, try to avoid giving your child large quantities of fluid close to bedtime and identify any bladder irritants in their diet, such as citrus fruits or chocolate, which can make the problem worse.
 By incorporating these strategies, you can help your child navigate and overcome bedwetting with confidence.